FintanK/scaffoldV2/README.md

 - Native scrolling for hybrid apps,
 - Material design,
 - Over 900 icons and much more!
 - Ionic native plugins for access to the user's device and hardware.
-Anything you can access with a native app you will be able to   access with ionic native.
 - Webpack, SASS (CSS Preprocessor), CommonJS and a new module loader out of the box.
-No longer using bower,
+No longer using bower
--

 # Features